-Aaron and Ashbel Shepard and their families were the first settlers.
-They came from Newbury in the spring of 1789, pulling their belongings on three hand sleds.
-Before winter, however, Aaron and his family returned to Newbury, leaving Ashbel and Mary Shepard behind as the town’s sole residents.
-Their son William, born the following spring, was the first white child born in Greensboro.
+In 1789 Aaron and Ashbel Shepard and their families from Newbury were the first settlers, pulling their belongings on three hand sleds.
+Before winter, Aaron returned to Newbury, leaving Ashbel and his wife Mary as the town’s sole residents.
+Their son William was the first white child born in Greensboro.

-Indians undoubtedly camped often beside Caspian Lake, but the first known white camper was Leftenant Lyford, a hunter who built camps at various times on the west side.
-At one of these camps, two ministers, Rev. Thomas Tolman and Rev. Wood, spent three days in 1787, and it is said prayed for “the future inhabitants of the place.”
+Indians undoubtedly camped often beside Caspian Lake, but the first known white camper was Leftenant Lyford, a hunter who build camps at various times on the west side.
+Two ministers, Rev. Thomas Tolan and a Rev. Wood spent 3 days at one of these camps in 1787 and reportedly prayed for “the future inhabitants of the place.”

-The Bayley-Hazen military road reached Greensboro in 1779 and opened up the region.
+In 1779 The Bayley Hazen Military Road reached Greensboro and opened up the region.
 Indians attacked the fort on the southwest side of Caspian in 1781 and killed two young scouts, Constant Bliss and Moses Sleeper.
-That same year the town was chartered to Harris Colt and 66 associates, among whom was Timothy Green, for whom the town was named.
-In December 1788, the proprietors met in Cabot, and Timothy Stanley, en route to the meeting, froze his foot, which had to be removed with a hammer and chisel.
+That same year the town was chartered to Harris Colt and 66 associates, including Timothy Green, the namesake of the town.

-Settlement proceeded rapidly, and by 1795 there were 23 families (108 persons) in Greensboro.
+Settlement proceeded rapidly: by 1795 there were 23 families (108 residents) in Greensboro.
 Timothy and Joseph Stanley had built a grist mill, blacksmith shop and sawmill in the village, and Timothy Hinman started the road that opened the northern part of the county.
-The first school had opened and the settlers were holding church services in their homes.
-In the 1830’s many Scots settled in the northeast corner of Greensboro and East Craftsbury.
-Soon after, a few Irish arrived.
-By 1860, the population had reached its peak, 1065.
+The first school had opened and settlers were holding church services in their homes.
+In the 1830s many Scots settling the Northeast corner of Greensboro and East Craftsbury.
+By 1860, the population had reached a peak of 1065.